ronyvarghese3/webserver-test/README.md

 1)Local docker environment.
 2)Up and running Jenkins instance.
-3)Up and running Openshift cluster.
+3)Up and running Openshift cluster(Can be local or a sandbox cluster).

 ### Folder Structure